 “The ROTC.
 Come and look.”

 He stepped into the office, taking in the desk and floor covered in shards.
 Warm air was blowing in through the wide window.
-The glass crunched under Dr. Roberts’ steps.
-As he rubbernecked with Oats, I pocketed a round piece of glass off the desk.
-Something told me I’d want a memento from this moment.
+The glass crunched under Dr. Philip’s steps.
+As he rubbernecked with Oats, I pocketed a round piece of glass off the desk for a memento.